Eligibility for Healthcare Ethics Consultant-Certified Examination

 Meeting the qualifying hours for certification eligibility

 Many healthcare ethics consultants (HECs) wonder about meeting eligibility criteria if they work in a setting where ethics consult volumes may be lower than in other specialty areas.
 The case study below provides an example of how an HEC in a pediatric hospital setting, with low ethics consult volumes, would meet the experience criteria of 400 hours of healthcare ethics experience, related to the major domains of the content outline, within the previous 4 years.
 Required experience is set forth in the content outline for the examination.
 Activities that count toward 2.1 hours per week or 1 day per month include far more than just the “in-the-room” work of doing a specific ethics consult.

 If you are considering applying for the HEC-C examination, we recommend that you spend some time writing down all of the work that you do as an ethics consultant, including how much time on a weekly or monthly basis you spend doing it.

 400 hours broken down

 Consider an HEC who is an exceptionally efficient ethics consultant, and this person performs a full-scale, all-stakeholders consult entailing the following tasks:

 - 30 minutes of fielding the request for the ethics consult and clarifying the nature and topic of the request

-- 30 minutes of consulting with other ethics colleagues or staff members about the request
+- 30 minutes of consultation with other ethics colleagues or staff members about the request

 - 30 minutes of talking with the family